batoorsohail/hello-react-front-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖Hello Rails Back End <a name="about-project"></a>
+# 📖Hello React Back End <a name="about-project"></a>

-**Hello Rails Front End is a random greeting API.
+**Hello React Front End is a random greeting API.
 I used React for the front end and Ruby on Rails for back [hello-rails-back-end](https://github.com/batoorsohail/hello-rails-back-end)**

 ## 🛠 Built With <a name="built-with"></a>